Regulatory

 - Bataan refinery (Petron) — last operational refinery after Tabangao closure 2020.

-- Does OilFlow screen listings against Philippines regulations?
+- Does OilFlow screen counterparties against Philippines regulations?